linkerd/linkerd/docs/config.md

 and for precedence and failover rules to be expressed between them.
 This logic is governed by the [routing](#routing) configuration.

-linkerd also ships with a simple file-based service discovery mechanism that can be used for simple configurations.

 Naming and service discovery are configured via the `namers` section of the configuration file.
 In this file, `namers` is an array of objects, consisting of the following parameters: